v-julia/compare_trees_RF/README.md

 - *_commontrees.txt - text file with common subtrees in newick format
 - *_heights.txt - ages of common subtrees

-Importantly, the trees' taxa should not necesserily coincide.
+Importantly, the trees' taxa should not necessarily coincide.

 Usage
 ```